CFSAN-Biostatistics/bettercallsal/readme/bettercallsal.md

                                   serotype=Derby,antigen_formula=4:f,g:-|
                                   Scaffold|402440|ftp://...|PDS000096654.2.
-                                  Mentioning this option will create a pickle file for theprovided metadata and exits.
+                                  Mentioning this option will create a pickle file for the provided metadata and exits.
                                   Default: false

 --tuspy_m                       : Absolute UNIX path to mash screen results